-Changes in 2020: The Gas Peak Period Demand Response (PPDR) pilot will continue in the winter of 2019-2020, with some modifications and expanded with the launch of an additional Gas DR pilot offering, called Extended Demand Response (EDR).
+Changes in 2020: The Gas Peak Period Demand Response (PPDR) pilot will continue in the winter of 2019-2020, with modifications and an expanded launch of an additional Gas DR pilot offering, called Extended Demand Response (EDR).
+The Company has proposed changes to the existing program to increase participation in Gas DR. The proposed changes include revisions to the incentive structure whereby customers receive a performance incentive and a capacity incentive.
+The Company also plans targeted outreach to customers with refined marketing materials that reflect customer benefits.